 Over the years, Black Mesa has attracted a lot of attention, and a large, vocal community has grown around it.
-Xen has been delayed a few times as the team strives to make it the best it can be, and while some have reacted badly to this, most people have been surprisingly encouraging.
+Xen was delayed several times, but has finally seen the light of day.
 "Our community continues to astound me," says Engels.
 "Through releases and updates we get great feedback.
 It’s a large-scale testing effort that we just wouldn’t be able to do otherwise and it is insanely valuable."

 For someone so invested in Half-Life, I wonder what Engels feels about the third game.
 "Personally, I’m not eager for Half-Life 3, but nor do I want it to fade away," he says.
 "So much anticipation has been built up that it couldn’t come close to living up to it.
 I’d love to see more games in the Half-Life universe, even if the title doesn’t contain the number three.
 I’d love to see Valve, or another developer, take it on."
-Black Mesa is due to leave Early Access, complete with the overhauled Xen levels, in December this year.
-It’s been a long road for the team, but the quality of the finished product will hopefully make all that effort worth it.
+Black Mesa leaves Early Access today.